Nadohs/Motivate/README.md

-# SwiftChainedAnimations
+# Motivate - Animation Chaining
 Chain Animations in Swift with operators

 ### What it Replaces

-What this does is turn this long chained animations, set to fire one right after the previous completes
+What **Motivate** does is turn this long chain of animations, set to fire one animation after the other completes:

 ```
 func longFormChainedSyntax(){
     UIView.animateWithDuration(1.0, animations: { print("1") }, completion: { _ in